carltheperson/advanced-js-objects/chapters/chapter-4.md

 As you can see, some types are different than the ones we defined in chapter one.
 This is because they are internal and separate from the language types you use in your code.
 All of the internal types can be converted into language types and vise versa.
 The new internal types introduced above are:

 - `Key`.
 A property key.
 Is converted to/from a String or Symbol.
 - `Any`.
-Can be any external type.
+Can be any language type.
 All instances of this type above represent property values.
 - `Descriptor`.
 The descriptor of a property.
 Is converted to/from an Object.
 - `Receiver`.
 This argument is always optional.
 If specified, it will become the `this` of the function.
-If not, `this` will be the Object the method is called on.
+If not, `this` will be the object the method is called on.
 It will be covered more later.

 ## Internal methods of functions

-As you know already, functions are Objects.
-But functions do also have extra internal functionality.
+As you know already, functions are objects.
+But functions also have extra internal functionality.
 Specifically, they have an extra internal method called [[Call]].
 The [[Call]] method is executed internally when the function is called in your code.

 | Internal method | Arguments- and return type |
 | --- | --- |
 | [[Call]] | (Any, Any[]) => Any |
-- The first argument will be the `this` of the function.
-- The second argument is a list of values which are passed to the function during the function call.
-Meaning, the second internal argument contains the arguments to the function as we know it.
-- The return value is the return value of the function.

-(Make this more clear)

 ## Internal methods of constructors

+Constructors are functions which have have a [[Construct]] internal method in addition to their [[Call]] method.
+They will be covered much more in [Chapter 7](./chapter-7.md).

 | Internal method | Arguments- and return type |
 | --- | --- |